-There are also several capacities .
+There are also many capacities.
 You will find capacities ranging from 1 to 12 cups, knowing that one cup corresponds to 5 cl.
 You should therefore choose according to your preferences and the size of your home.

 More and more modern, you can also turn to an electric Italian coffee maker if you do not prefer to use a hotplate.

-First of all with the seal .
+First, with the seal.
 This is essential to seal the part where the pressure rises and makes the coffee rise.
 Once the coffee is ready, be sure to unscrew it slightly while the coffee maker is still hot so that the gasket is not compressed and worn out unnecessarily.
 If the seal is too worn, simply replace it with a new one.